Slack-Time-Localization-Bot/Slack-Time-Localization-Bot/README.md

 export SLACK_APP_TOKEN=xapp-...
-export USER_CACHE_SIZE=500 # number of user profiles to cache in memory export USER_CACHE_TTL=600 # number of seconds a user profile will be cached in memory export DEBUG=false # set to true to enable verbose logging including message contents slack-time-localization-bot
+export USER_CACHE_SIZE=500 # number of user profiles to cache in memory export USER_CACHE_TTL=600 # number of seconds a user profile will be cached in memory export PREFER_24h_INTERPRETATION=true # set to true if 5:00 usually means 5 in the morning and not late afternoon export DEBUG=false # set to true to enable verbose logging including message contents slack-time-localization-bot
 ```